8. Facet Search Engine Optimization

 Facet Example From a ReadyTheme:

-The first step to setup facets on your Miva store is to install the Standard Facets Module under utilities.
+The first step to setting up facets on your Miva store is to install the Standard Facets Module under utilities.
 This module exposes product price, category and attributes as values that can be used as facets.

 A common data set to create facets on is Custom Product Field data.
 This allows you to create facets on things like tech specs, manufacturer, brand, year or any other product data you have stored in custom fields.

-To designate a custom field as a facetable field you need to select the facet checkbox when creating or editing the facet:
+To designate a custom field as a facetable field you need to select the "Facet" checkbox when creating or editing the facet.
+To add a Custom Field, click on "Utility Settings," click on the "Custom Fields" tab and then click on the "+" icon.

 This tells Miva that you want to make this custom field available as a Facet.